-The ME-MR has an internal structure of menu items and adjustable settings.
+The ME-MR has menu items and adjustable settings that provide the ability to configure your inverter/charger to your specific parameters.

 Info: See Figure 4-1 for a complete map of the remote's menu items and adjustable settings.